There are a lot of things about having a baby that people don’t tell you about.

 Getting into a routine and making a distinction between day and night will help your newborn recognize that nighttime is for sleeping.

--Establish a nighttime/bedtime routine.
+–Establish a nighttime/bedtime routine.
 Bath, book, and nurse, then put to bed.
-Keep lighting dark and the house quiet as possible.
+Keep lighting dark and the house as quiet as possible.
+Try this nighttime nursing light to help keep things dark even during night feedings.

--During the day, ensure there is a lot of light and it is not too quite.
+–During the day, ensure there is a lot of light and it is not too quiet.
 Talk and play with your baby while she is awake.
+Open the shades.
+Turn music on.
+Helping baby establish the difference between day and night is key.

 –Drape a nursing cover or blanket over your baby to help cut down on the distractions.